bitcoinops/bitcoinops.github.io/_includes/articles/payment-batching.md

 ## Recommendations summary

-1. Try to create systems where your users and customers don't expect their payments immediately but are willing to wait for some time (the longer the better).
+1. Try to create systems where your users and customers don't expect their payments to be broadcast immediately but are willing to wait for some time (the longer the better).

 2. Use low-feerate consolidations to keep some large inputs available